agent-indigo/btre-web/README.md

 - Added a nav link to the admin area that only appears when a staff member is logged in

+- Moved JS embedded in nav to main.js

 - Moved the following into partials:

   - Breadcrumb